Back to Health Blog

 Guide to 50s

 50 and fabulous!
 Re-examining your diet is an excellent idea at any age, but especially in your fifties.
 Have you ever tried eating like the Greeks?
 Some people have found that a Mediterranean diet can cut your heart disease risk by almost 30%!
-Think about it, simply adding plenty of plant-based foods, whole grains, beans, other legumes, nuts, healthy fats, moderate amounts of fish, lean poultry, and dairy products to your diet can help lower your risk.
+Think about it; simply adding plenty of plant-based foods, whole grains, beans, other legumes, nuts, healthy fats, moderate amounts of fish, lean poultry, and dairy products to your diet can help lower your risk.
 Next, let's see some gratitude!
 It's easy to focus on all the negative happening in the world, as well as all the aches and pains of aging that are now happening.
 Try to spend some time each day to share with family and friends at least three things you are thankful for.
 Now, let's talk about sleep.
 Do you get enough ZZZs?
 Similar to eating and drinking water, sleep is an essential function for our bodies to survive.
 Sleep is vital for storing memories in the brain, nerve cells communicate while you sleep, and sleep is suggested to remove toxins from the brain that build up during the day while you are awake.
 When you don't get enough sleep, research has shown an increase in risk for other disorders and health issues, such as high blood pressure, cardiovascular disease, diabetes, depression, obesity, and even cancer.
 Of course, getting a good night's rest is easier said than done.
 So, try preparing your body for sleep with a wind-down routine, keep consistent bedtimes and wake times, and stay away from blue light before bed.
 Lastly, get assessed, especially if you're a woman around menopause.
 Things like your cholesterol profile, sugar levels, and other issues can change during this time, putting you at a different risk level for heart disease.
 Your primary care provider may change some of your strategies for preventive therapies post-menopause.

 Guide to 60s

 You're 60!
 Look at you, go, go!
 When you're sixty, it's best to reset your social life.
 When they get older, many people isolate themselves, and there's nothing positive about that.
 It's imperative to stay connected to your friends and your family.
 It's been said that having strong social ties is linked to a longer and happier life, and research has shown that lack of social relationships is also associated with a greater risk of heart disease and stroke.
 As you can probably guess, loneliness can be stressful and lead to inactivity and inadequate coping mechanisms like drinking and smoking.
 Different ways to stay productive include playing a game of cards with friends, signing up for a cooking class, learning a foreign language, or volunteering at your local soup kitchen.
 Next is to ask your doctor about a C-reactive protein test (CRP) or a coronary artery calcium (CAC) score.
-These kinds of tests can be valuable at times when you unsure if there is an issue that requires treatment or not.
+These kinds of tests can be valuable at times when you are unsure if there is an issue that requires treatment or not.
 This gives some peace of mind.

 Guide to 70s+